SteenPedersen/ePO_API/ePO_API_Query_PowerShell_example/README.md

 # ePO_Query
-Use PowerShell to extract data using queries in the ePO API.
+Use PowerShell to extract data from ePO using queries composed in the ePO API.
+This example is pulling many properties related to compliance for ENS TP, ATP, FW and WC.
+The “select” has a where/filter for all systems which has communicated in the last 1 week.
+The filter is based on number of milliseconds in a week.

+If you need examples of selected statements and what can be extracted from ePO:
+-	Compose a query in ePO which includes the properties and the filters
+-	Save the query in ePO
+-	Then select the query and choose “Export Queries”
+-	Review the XML file
+o  	see the name of the properties o	see the where statement

+The Output is generated in JSON and then converted into PowerShell object

 Example:
 ```